webgig/giftcard/README.md

 In the project directory, you can run:

-## Database Configuration
+## Database Configuration & Migration

 Create a mysql database named 'wallet' and update the config in ./prezzee/settings.py if required.

-## Running the app locally
+Run the following migration to create the schema
 ```
-python manage.py runserver
+python manage.py migrate
 ```

-This should run the whole application including the frontend which is embeded in the django template.
-You can run the frontend separately.
-Instuctions below

-Open [http://localhost:8000](http://localhost:8000) to view it in the browser.

 ## Load Initial Data